When Bill Dallas first heard that 15 to 20 million Christians in the U.S. are not registered to vote, he couldn't believe it.

 "I'm sorry, they're all crooks and you'll never be able to blame me," the woman says, declining the registration form Clymer offers.

-"I'm just trying to get Christians to vote," Clymer protests.
+"I'm just trying to get Christians to go out and vote," Clymer protests.

 "Well, I'm a Christian, but that's as far as this is going to go," she says, and closes the door.